¿´Æ¬¿ñÈË

 The art and drama departments are located across the road in a large, shared building accessed using biometric fingerprint recognition.
 The Hutton theatre is sizable and brilliantly designed, with adjustable tiered seating and full-length blackout partition curtains, both of which can be configured in all manner of ways to suit the performance.
 Impressive productions are matched by fabulous movie-premiere style posters designed by the in-house graphic design department.
 Curriculum drama builds student confidence in public speaking, and cleverly designed exercises get pupils talking about people who inspire them and sharing their culture and stories with their peers.
 Until recently, drama was only offered in Years 8 and 9 and then at A-level, but now it can be taken as a GCSE too, and numbers are building every year.

 There’s a huge amount to get stuck into here, with more than 100 activities, societies, clubs, academic workshops, trips, expeditions and sport tours.
-A comprehensive booklet details what’s on offer, from Pokémon to knitting and creative writing, and this year sees the 25th-annual 190-mile Coast to Coast relay, which requires a commitment to 16 weeks of serious training from its Year 10 participants.
+A comprehensive booklet details what’s on offer, from Pokémon to knitting and creative writing, and this year sees the 26th-annual 190-mile Coast to Coast relay, which requires a commitment to 16 weeks of serious training for the demanding 24-hour challenge from its Year 10 participants.

 Wolverhampton Grammar School Community